sailesh10439/M1_LibraryBookCirculation/1_Requirements/README.md

-Who:
+<h1> Who: </h1>
-Online shopping simulation is the application which is used for easy shopping.
-It is used by all users to shop and it is flexible to everyone.
+Library Book Circulation is the application which is used for easy way to search or to store the date about the book information.

-What:
+<h1> What: </h1>
-It is convenient and easy for shopping.
+It is convenient and easy for storing the data.

-When:
+<h1> When: </h1>
-It can be used by anyone.
+It can be used by any shops.

-Where:
+<h1> Where: </h1>
-It is flexible to everyone in online platform.
+It is flexible and easy to use.

-Who:
+<h1> Who: </h1>
-This project is implemented to do shopping online by entering the lopgin credentials.
+This project is implemented to check the status of perticular book by give that book details.

-SWOT Analysis:
+<h1> SWOT Analysis: </h1>
-Strengths:
+<h1> Strengths: </h1>
 1.It saves lot of time for the users.
-2.They could do their shopping online from home.
+2.It can save the papers (like instead of writting in paper, we can upload the information in computers.

-Weaknesses:
+<h1> Weaknesses: </h1>
-1.User name and password may be confidential.
+1.It is easy to understand the process.
 2.May be miss used.

-Opportunities:
+<h1> Opportunities: </h1>
-1.This can be used to build a strong data.
+1.This can be used to build a strong data of books.
 2.can add more categories.

-Threats:
+<h1> Threats: </h1>
-1.It has become more common in digital life so it is causing to more difficulties.
+1.It would become more common in digital life so it is causing to more difficulties.